CalConnect/cc-vpath/sections/06-matching.md

 this allows targeting of components that:

 * match existence of (or lack thereof) a property
+* match based on property values
-* match a specific property value
+* match based on property parameters and parameter values
-* TODO: match based on property parameters and parameter values
+* match based on property parameters and parameter values

 Specific vObjects may define specific matching criteria, for example in iCalendar Path, the "RID" property matcher can be used to match the